A world exclusive!

 Accommodations

-As stated in the program: single rooms in a hotel at Iquitos at the heart of the city.
-In a small hotel in a single or double room according to availability in Requena.
-Bivouac in the forest under a tent, in shelter or under the stars during the expedition.
-In a maloca or hammock in Puerto Alegre.
+As indicated in the program, accommodation in single rooms in Iquitos in a pleasant hotel in the heart of the city; in a small hotel in a single or double room, subject to availability, in Requena; in a bivouac in the forest, in a tent under shelter or under the stars during the expedition; in a maloca in a tent or hammock in Puerto Alegre.

 Group size